daler/dotfiles/docs/vim.rst

 a floating window with fuzzy-search selection.

 Type in the text box to filter the list.
 Hit enter to select (and open the selected file in a new buffer).
+Hit Esc twice to exit.

 .. list-table::
     :header-rows: 1